Medomsley Detention Centre

-Medomsley Detention Centre was a prison for young male offenders near Consett in Durham, England from 1961 until the late 1980s, where more than 1,800 living former inmates have reported sexual and physical abuse by staff.
+Medomsley Detention Centre was a prison for young male offenders in the village of Medomsley, near Consett in Durham, England, from 1961 until the late 1980s.

+More than 1,800 living former inmates have reported sexual and physical abuse by staff.
 Police believe many of the staff belonged to a child sex abuse ring.
 Seven former officers were jailed for abusing detainees, receiving sentences totalling nearly 34 years.
 Two were convicted of sexual offences in 1990, 2003 and 2005, while the other five were jailed for physical abuse in 2019.

 Context

-Medomsley Detention Centre was operated by the Home Office and built in 1960 on what was once a Victorian orphanage.
+Built in 1960 on what was once a Victorian orphanage, Medomsley Detention Centre was operated by the Home Office.
 It opened in February 1961 and closed in the late 1980s.
-It usually held around 70 young detainees, mostly from northern England, and could hold 130.
-Inmates were aged 17 to 21, and were typically there for their first offence and for a minor crime, the penalty for which would nowadays be a non-custodial community sentence.
-Detention typically lasted six to eight weeks before release.
+It could accomodate up to 130 detainees though usually held around 70.
+These were mostly from northern England with some from Scotland.
+Inmates were males aged 17 to 21, and were typically there for their first offence and for a minor crime, the penalty for which would later be a non-custodial community sentence.
+Detention typically lasted six to eight weeks.

+Medomsley was one of several prisons intended to separate youths from older criminals.
+Former inmates have since reported sexual, physical and emotional abuse, leading to addiction and suicide.

 The site reopened as the private Hassockfield Secure Training Centre from 1999 to 2015.
 In June 2019, plans were proposed to redevelop the site for housing.

-Medomsley held young males from Northern England and Scotland and was one of several prisons intended to separate youths from older criminals where former inmates have since reported sexual, physical and emotional abuse, leading to addiction and suicide.